Mille-feuille: Variations

 According to La Varenne, it was earlier called gâteau de mille-feuilles (lit. 'cake of a thousand sheets'), referring to the many layers of pastry.
 Using traditional puff pastry, made with six folds of three layers, it has 729 layers; with some modern recipes it may have as many as 2,048.

-In France, the pastry called Napoleon is made with two joined layers of filled with frangipane.
+In France, the pastry called Napoleon is made with two joined layers of pâte feuilletée (puff pastry) filled with frangipane.